Frequently Asked Questions

 A: Fields will be assigned prior to schedules being distributed.
 Most, if not all, games are around Maple Ridge and Pitt Meadows for House players.
 Examples are: Albion Sports Complex, Davy Jones, Maple Ridge Elementary, Pitt Meadows Athletic Park, Cliff Park etc…

-See the following link to fields we use within Pitt Meadows and Maple Ridge https://www.rmmsa.com/field-locations/
+See the following link to fields we use within Pitt Meadows and Maple Ridge Field Locations

 Q: Can my son or daughter play on a specific team?

-A: The association attempts to honour specific requests of parents.
+A: The association attempts to honor specific requests of parents.
 You can request your child to play with a friend, however friend requests must match.
-If registering in person, please leave those notes on the registration form.
+You will be given an opportunity to request and friend when you register online.
 Twins play on the same team unless notified by the parent.
 A home stay student is considered a sibling.

 Q: When will I be assigned to a Team?